beverm2391/rag/README.md

 - [X] added more robust error handling to the chat routes
 - [X] added message validation rules for order
 - [x] add usage/cost monitoring per request
+- [X] add logging config for lib
+- [X] check multiple message support for all models (Claude is not working rn)

 ## TODO
 - [ ] integrate LlaMA 3 70B and 400B when it drops!! (with GROQ)
   - [ ] write in the docs the process for integraging a new model (add the specific class, add to `Chat` factory class, add message convert messages, add to model config)
-- [ ] change the default RAG to persist=False
+- [ ] change the default RAG to persist=Fals
-- [ ] add logging config for lib
-- [ ] add usage printing per request/response in Debug mode
 - [ ] add [rerank 3](https://twitter.com/aidangomez/status/1778416325628424339?s=42&t=xWkJ8jxhhZSSUcSQM9eZIQ)
-- [ ] check multiple message support for all models (Claude is not working rn)
 - [ ] build and text the ability to generate queries that include the best location/db to search for
 - [ ] Add tool calls for openai and Anthropic
 - [ ] add Instructor support for Chat models